craftcms/ckeditor/README.md

   }
 }
 ```
-Some of those options can be then customized further.
-For example, you can specify what colours should be available as the [cell's background](https://ckeditor.com/docs/ckeditor5/latest/api/module_table_tableconfig-TableConfig.html#member-tableCellProperties).
+Some of those options can then be customized further.
+For example, you can specify what colours should be available as the [cell’s background](https://ckeditor.com/docs/ckeditor5/latest/api/module_table_tableconfig-TableConfig.html#member-tableCellProperties).

 ### Registering Custom Styles